Ad

 (88 Ko)

-Winter in Québec maritime is usually dry and not very windy.
-We recommend you pack a warm coat or snowsuit, lined boots, mittens, a winter hat and a scarf.
+Winter in the maritime regions of Québec is usually dry and not very windy.
+Be sure to pack a warm coat or snowsuit, lined boots, mittens, a winter hat and a scarf.
 The following is a more specific list of items to pack in the winter:

 What to pack in the winter